agollakota/DAAMZ-Project-3/SoftwareRequirements.md

 1.1 Purpose
 --------

 Our purpose for SwipeEats™ is to give our users a friendly way to search for food in their area.
 Whether they’re hungry for pizza or Chinese food, users can specify whether they want to see vegan/vegetarian options, gluten-free options, so on and so forth.
-By displaying “cards” of different restaurants to users, users can “thumbs-up” or “thumbs-down” the search results to find their perfect meal.
+By displaying “cards” of different restaurants to users, users can “thumbs-up” (or swipe right) or “thumbs-down” (or swipe left) the search results to find their perfect meal.
 This will be the release of our debut version, v1.0

 1.2 Document Conventions
 --------------------